cbolisetti/multiappfracflow/doc/content/index.md

 # Fracture flow using a MultiApp approach

 PorousFlow can be used to simulate flow through fractured porous media.
-The fundamental premise is:

-- The fractures can be considered as lower dimensional entities within the higher-dimensional porous media.
+The fundamental premise is *the fractures can be considered as lower dimensional entities within the higher-dimensional porous media*.
 This has two consequences.

 - Meshing is often simplified and computational speed increased.
 - The fractures do not provide a barrier to flow in their normal direction.
 In fact, flows (of both mass and heat) in the normal direction do not even see the fracture as they move through the porous media.
 This is certainly true if the fractures have very small width (as befits a lower-dimensional entity) and flow through it is substantially faster than the flow through the porous media.

 A related page TODO_link describes how to simulate porous flow in fractured porous media, assuming that the fractures can be incorporated directly into the mesh as lower dimensional elements, for instance, as 2D "fracture" elements inside a 3D "matrix" mesh.
 Unfortunately, realistic fracture networks have such complicated geometry that meshing them is difficult, while incorporating their mesh directly into a higher-dimensional mesh is almost impossible.
 In this page, it is illustrated that MOOSE's MultiApp system may be employed to solve this problem: the "fracture" mesh is governed by one App, which is seperate from the "matrix" mesh that is governed by another App.